newsdev/geoip-legacy/README.md

 #### How to Include the JS

 This plugin is intended to be used on NYT5 pages, and has a RequireJS module variant.
 It can also be used in a non-RJS environment.

-At the moment, we are not publishing static, versioned files for inclusion anywhere.
-There is, however, a minified version of the script checked in to the repository [here](https://github.com/newsdev/geoip/blob/master/dist/geoip.min.js).
-To use it, add the minified code within a script tag in the relevant freeform or interactive for your project.

-The script itself defines but does not *require* an AMD module, so to trigger its default behavior, add a line requiring the module:
+The script itself defines but does not *require* an AMD module, so to initialize it you need to require the module:

 For example: